mtrevisan/Boxon/README.md

 //codec
-//the number of bytes to read is determined by the leading bit of each individual bytes
+//the number of bytes to read is determined by the leading bit of each byte
 //(if the first bit of a byte is 1, then another byte is expected to follow) class VariableLengthByteArray implements Codec{
    private static TemplateParser TEMPLATE_PARSER = TemplateParser.getInstance();